1967 Tasmanian fires: Comparison with other major Australian bushfires

 Australian National University history professor Tom Griffiths has described the 1967 fires as marking the advent of a "new type" of bushfire in which suburban areas of large cities were threatened, contrasting with earlier major fires which had solely occurred in rural areas.

 Memorial

 A memorial for the 1967 Bushfires was built at Snug in the Kingborough municipality, south of Hobart, where a plaque with the names of the 62 people killed is fixed to a brick chimney.
 The memorial has storyboards telling the story of the 1967 fires, as well as bushfire preparedness information.
 It is surrounded by a garden of fire resistant native plants.
+In 2017 2 more people that had died were officially recognised as victims of the bushfires and added to the plaque making the total 64 people.